-Popplet is a fantastic visual thinking teaching tool that will allow your students to organize their thoughts, create collaborative projects, and more.
-This is an excellent tool for teachers who encourage students to use their creativity when learning new subjects.
+Popplet is a fantastic visual thinking teaching tool that allows your students to organize their thoughts, create collaborative projects, and more.
+This is an excellent tool for teachers encouraging students to use their creativity when learning new subjects.

-This is a website where you can type in words, creating a cloud of words.
+This website allows you to type in words, creating a cloud of words.
 You can change the colors, grid size, and how the terms are placed on the page.
 We use this after reading stories to see what words stand out most to us from the story.
 The students always enjoy seeing what words stand out to their classmates.

 ActiveInspire by Promethean is an interactive whiteboard application with thousands of ready-to-use lessons and activities.
 You can download this software and hundreds of lesson materials for free on their site!
-You can also sign up for a free account to create your interactive whiteboard content.
+You can also create a free account to create your interactive whiteboard content.

 OneNote is a handy tool for teachers to use in the classroom.
 You can create lessons, take notes, and share them with your students.
 It is also effortless to collaborate with other teachers and share resources.
 This is an excellent tool for teachers to benefit from online learning or have a virtual classroom online.
-It is free, so there is no reason not to try it out if you are unsure what type of classroom environment you will be teaching in.
+It is free, so there is no reason not to try it out if you are unsure what classroom environment you will teach.

-Presentation tools, including presentation softwares, document camera and digital whiteboards, help teachers create engaging presentations to capture students’ attention.
-These interactive teaching tools can add multimedia elements such as images, videos and audio clips, display physical documents, books and 3D objects, and teach students in a fun and interactive way.
+Presentation tools, including presentation software, document cameras, and digital whiteboards, help teachers create engaging presentations to capture students’ attention.
+These interactive teaching tools can add multimedia elements such as images, videos, and audio clips, display physical documents, books, and 3D objects, and teach students in a fun and interactive way.

 PicMonkey is one of the most popular free photo editing tools available online.
 Students can create customized graphics for presentations, social media posts, or emails to other students.
 The tool has dozens of pre-made templates for pictures, such as Facebook cover photos or Pinterest graphics, but students can also upload their images and make their creations from scratch.

-You can use this online picture editing tool to create animations, designs, and picture cards either from scratch or using their professional templates.
+You can use this online picture editing tool to create animations, designs, and picture cards from scratch or use their professional templates.

 This online tool lets you add subtitles to videos.
-It can be helpful if you create and share video content for your lectures.
+Creating and sharing video content for your lectures can be helpful.

-This novel platform helps to develop reading, writing, and storytelling in kids.
+This novel platform helps kids develop reading, writing, and storytelling.
 They can participate in monthly challenges, writing prompts, and quizzes.
 Teachers can also use it to create animated stories and books for the children.

-Buncee is an online canvas where students can create anything they want — stories, presentations and even games!
+Buncee is an online canvas where students can create anything they want — stories, presentations, and even games!
 The most fantastic thing about Buncee is that it has endless possibilities.
-As long as students know what they want to create and express, Buncee will efficiently cater to their learning needs.
+If students know what they want to create and express, Buncee will efficiently cater to their learning needs.